openlawteam/docs/docs/openlaw-object/README.md

 ### resumeExecution

-Resume execution (load and run) of a compiled template when the initial execution by the [`execute`](#execute) or [`executeForReview`](#executeforreview) methods returns an object indicating that a template was missing (e.g., `{..., missingTemplate: true, missingTemplateName: "Employee Offer Letter", errorMessage: "the template Employee Offer Letter was not loaded"}`).
+Resume execution (load and run) of a compiled template when the initial execution by the [`execute` method](#execute) or [`executeForReview` method](#executeforreview) returns an object indicating that a template was missing (e.g., `{..., missingTemplate: true, missingTemplateName: "Employee Offer Letter", errorMessage: "the template Employee Offer Letter was not loaded"}`).

 ```scala
 resumeExecution(